January 2000 B.A. summa

 AIM 23, curated by Lydia Yee and Amy Rosenblum-Martin.
 Bronx Museum of the Arts, NYC.

 The New York Video Festival.
-Film Society of Lincoln Center,
+Film Society of Lincoln Center, NYC.

 Exit Biennial: The Reconstruction.
 Exit Art, NYC.